-Responses should be submitted using Appendix A to dcusa@electralink.co.uk no later than <<DATE>>.
+Responses should be submitted using Appendix A to dcusa@electralink.co.uk no later than 3 April 2015.

 Responses, or any part thereof, can be provided in confidence.
 Parties are asked to clearly indicate any parts of a response that are to be treated confidentially.